bparanj/crystal/electronics/out-of-scope/nodal-voltage.md

 - Voltage is always measured relative to a reference point
 - Make sure your circuit is properly grounded
 - TinkerCAD multimeters are ideal (don't affect circuit operation)

-Would you like me to explain how to analyze specific types of circuits or use other measurement features in TinkerCAD?